bishtgautam/elm-unofficial-guide/docs/source/getting_started.rst

    ./create_newcase -case $PWD/IELM.f09_f09 -res f09_f09 -compset IELM

-On can additionally provide information to ``create_newcase`` regarding the machine on which the case is being created via ``--machine`` argument.
-On E3SM supported machine, ``create_newcase`` can automatically detect the machine on which the case is being created.
+One can additionally provide information to ``create_newcase`` regarding the machine on which the case is being created via ``--machine`` argument.
+On E3SM supported machine, ``create_newcase`` automatically detects the machine on which the case is being created.
-However, certain machines support two machine configurations such as Cori-hawell and Cori-KNL and the user can choose of the machine configurations by ``--machine cori-knl`` or ``--machine cori-haswell``.
+However, certain machines support two machine configurations (e.g. Cori supports cori-hawell and cori-knl configurations) and a user can choose one of the machine configurations by ``--machine cori-knl`` or ``--machine cori-haswell``.

 3. Make any modifications to the case